 Two dancing lions led the parade.
-Ocassional stops in every important spots were made while the master of ceremonies was blabbing this and that in the language unknown to the foreign guests.
+Occasional stops in every important spot were made while the master of ceremonies was blabbing this and that in the language unknown to the foreign guests.

 We passed on the bridge, to the tunnel-like arches, to the long corridor, and to another gate.

 When everyone gathered around at the doorsteps of the reception, the bride came out from the chamber.
 She’s still covered in a red silk veil.
 Her maid of honor assisted her down the carriage to the red carpet where the groom waited for her arrival.

 Then, the traditional ceremonies had to be done.

 Throwing of the arrows.
 The groom was given two arrows and threw them into the air.